ASEAN Centre for Energy

-ASEAN Center for Energy (ACE) is an intergovernmental organisation within the structure of the Association of Southeast Asian Nations (ASEAN).
+ASEAN Centre for Energy (ACE) is an intergovernmental organisation within the structure of the Association of Southeast Asian Nations (ASEAN).
 Its mission is to 'accelerate the integration of energy strategies within ASEAN by providing relevant information and expertise to ensure the necessary energy policies and programmes are in harmony with the region's economic growth and environmental sustainability.'
-Dr. Nuki Agya Utama serves as Executive Director.
+Dato' Ir.
+Ts.
+Razib Dawood serves as Executive Director.

 Overview

-The ASEAN Centre for Energy (ACE) was established on 1 January 1999 to represent the ten ASEAN Member States' (AMS) interests in the energy sector.
+The ASEAN Centre for Energy (ACE) was established on 1 January 1999 to represent the eleven ASEAN Member States' (AMS) interests in the energy sector.
 It is guided by a Governing Council that consists of Senior Officials on Energy leaders from each AMS and a representative from the ASEAN Secretariat as an ex-officio member.